Frnd-me/Frnd-me.github.io/content/publications.md

 ### 2026

+- **Towards High-Level Declarative Infrastructure Description for the IoT-Edge-Cloud Continuum**
+  M. Etheredge, J. A. Poveda, D. Gstir, S. Pedratscher, and T. Fahringer.
+In _2026 22nd International Conference on Distributed Computing in Smart Systems and the Internet of Things (DCOSS-IoT)_, pp. 177-184 (IEEE), 2026.

 - **Pulse: Multi-objective scheduling of service-based applications in multi-cluster cloud–edge–IoT infrastructures**
   Marlon Etheredge, Juan Aznar Poveda, Stefan Pedratscher, Abolfazl Younesi, and Thomas Fahringer. _Journal of Network and Computer Applications_, 248, 104439 (Elsevier), 2026.